mathieucarbou/YaSolR/docs/benefits.md

 YaSolR is not built with Arduino IDE and `*.ino` files: these are typically used by inexperienced programmers who want to quickly create a proof of concept.
 Arduino IDE and `*.ino` files are not suitable for a serious project and cause a lot of issues that inexperienced programmers are unaware of.

-If you see a big project developed with Arduino IDE and `*.ino` files, you can be sure that the code quality is poor and that the developer lacks experience, which will lead to a bad experience for you as a user and also in terms of project maintenance.
+If you see a big project developed with Arduino IDE and `*.ino` files, you can be sure that the code quality is poor and that the developer lacks experience, which will lead to a bad experience for you as a user of the code, and also in terms of project maintenance.

 ## Speed and reactivity